prasad-gade05/nutrition_tracker/README.md

 ## Features

-- **📷 Image Analysis**: Take a photo of your meal and get instant nutritional analysis
+- **Image Analysis**: Take a photo of your meal and get instant nutritional analysis
-- **✏️ Manual Entry**: Describe your food and get detailed nutritional information
+- **Manual Entry**: Describe your food and get detailed nutritional information
-- **📊 Daily Dashboard**: View your daily nutrition summary and meal history
+- **Daily Dashboard**: View your daily nutrition summary and meal history
-- **📱 Mobile-Friendly**: Responsive design that works on desktop and mobile
+- **Mobile-Friendly**: Responsive design that works on desktop and mobile
-- **🔒 Privacy-First**: All data stored locally on your device
+- **Privacy-First**: All data stored locally on your device
-- **📅 Date Navigation**: Browse your meal history by date
+- **Date Navigation**: Browse your meal history by date
-- **🗑️ Meal Management**: View detailed meal information and delete entries
+- **Meal Management**: View detailed meal information and delete entries

 ## Technology Stack